Doing Agile Wrong: When is Big Up-Front Design Right?

 Author: Anne Gibson

-Anne Gibson is a UX Designer and general troublemaker outside of Philadelphia, Pennsylvania.
+anne gibson is a Senior Staff Product Designer and General Troublemaker working on design systems from outside of Philadelphia, Pennsylvania.
 She's an editor and writer at The Interconnected.
 She is also published at A List Apart and The Pastry Box, and publishes short fiction when she's not persuading the terriers to stop wrecking things.
+(The terriers are winning.)